FANUC Standard Interface Commands

 -

-In the upper-part ribbon of Mech-Metrics, select to configure the meaning for values (1 to 8) of the custom parameter (such as custom parameter 1).
+In the upper ribbon of the Mech-Metrics configuration interface, select to configure the meaning for values (1 to 8) of the custom parameter (such as custom parameter 1).

 -